This information was last updated February, 2021.

 - what to do if your home is already in foreclosure or scheduled for sheriff sale

-I don’t think I will be able to pay my mortgage next month.
+I’m behind in my mortgage, or am afraid I won’t be able to pay my mortgage next month.
 What should I do?

 If you are having trouble paying your mortgage because of an issue related to COVID-19, contact your mortgage servicer to ask for assistance and explain that the hardship was caused by the current crisis.
 Keep a record of all contact you have with the servicer.
 This might be important later if there is a question about whether or when you contacted your mortgage company.